jiansongyang/scrapy-auto-translation-middleware/README.md

 ### source
-This could be used to specified the field from which the translation is conducted.
+This could be used to specified the field from which the translation is conducted. `source` is optional and only necessary when your translator requires it.
+In cases where your translator is doing things like unit-conversion, for example, it would not be needed.

 ## Write your own translation middleware